jquery/contribute.jquery.org/pages/style-guide/js.md

 ##  2. Spacing

 In general, the jQuery style guide encourages liberal spacing for improved human readability.
-The minification process creates a file that is optimized for the browser to read and process.
+The minification process creates a file that is optimized for browsers to read and process.

 - Indentation with tabs.
 - No whitespace at the end of line or on blank lines.